sqldef/node-sqldef/README.md

 # node-sqldef

-Simple node wrapper around sqldef for easy use with node
+Simple wrapper around sqldef for easy use with node